Arlington, California: History

 Founded in 1875, parts of Arlington made up the City of Riverside at its founding in 1883, while other parts were annexed in 1961 and 1964.

 Farming was a major mainstay of the economy, with an emphasis on citrus cultivation that has continued to the present day in the Arlington Heights and South Arlington neighborhoods, which lie to the south of the core business district.

 By 1910, the present small downtown of Arlington had developed on Magnolia Avenue.
-Among the structures still standing from this era are the 1910 Jenkins Building on the corner of Van Buren Boulevard and Magnolia Avenue, which has housed a variety of retail and commercial services, and the 1908-1909 Arlington Branch Library, a classical revival building that was renovated in 1996 and expanded in 2008.
+The community was served by the Riverside–Arlington Line, which ran from Riverside to Corona, and eventually became a part of the greater Pacific Electric Railway.
+Among the structures still standing from this era are the 1910 Jenkins Building on the corner of Van Buren Boulevard and Magnolia Avenue, which has housed a variety of retail and commercial services, and the 1908–1909 Arlington Branch Library, a classical revival building that was renovated in 1996 and expanded in 2008.
 As recently as 2006, horse stables, while not in use, still stood next to the library building.

 The first school in the area was a one-room schoolhouse on Miller Street, later replaced by an 1891 structure, which no longer stands, as this is now Arlington Park, a neighborhood city park.

 In 1901, the federal Bureau of Indian Affairs began construction on the Sherman Institute (now the Sherman Indian High School) on the corner of Jackson Street and Magnolia Avenue.
 The boarding school for Native American youth began operations on the new site in 1904 and is still in service today, though it is now dedicated to preserving native cultural heritages.

 A small museum, with exhibits on the school's history and Native American traditional societies, stands at 9010 Magnolia Ave.

 To the east of the school (and somewhat outside of the present-day boundaries of Arlington) was Chemawa Park, which according to the Sercl, in the early 20th century contained a “small zoo, roller-skating rink, amusement park, polo field, fairgrounds and tea socials.”
 Since 1927, this site has been a public school.

 The General Hospital of Riverside County stood in Arlington from 1893 to 1998, when it moved to a new location in Moreno Valley.

 Parkview Community Hospital, located on Jackson Street just north of Magnolia Avenue, has served the area since its founding in 1958.

 Major suburban development transformed the Arlington area after World War II, occurring in phases that continued through the 1980s.

-However, the residents of the Arlington Heights and South Arlington areas remained strongly committed to preserving the area's rural citrus farming character and have successfully maintained this industry as an integral component of the community to the present.